-SEPs provide 1 option for funding future retirement benefits for you and your employees.
+SEPs SEPs are one option for funding future retirement benefits for you and your employees.
 You can set up an IRA designated as a SEP-IRA at a financial institution of your choice.

 You’ll own and control the SEP-IRA.
 However, you’ll make the contributions directly to the financial institution.
 You can then deduct allowable contributions as an adjustment to your gross income.
 With a SEP, your contribution each year is optional.
 Matching contributions aren’t required or allowed.

-IRS approval isn't required if you use Form 5305-SEP.
+If you use Form 5305-SEP, IRS approval isn't required.
 However, keep the original agreement in your records.
 You can establish the plan at any time up to the due date of your return, including extensions.

 You must also notify each of your eligible employees that they can participate in the plan.
 You can use Form 5305-SEP to notify employees.
-The plan isn’t considered adopted until each employee receives this notice.
+You haven't adopted the plan until each employee receives this notice.

 A SEP-IRA account must be set up by or for each eligible employee.
-The accounts can be set up with:
+The accounts can be set up through any of these: